vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 * :encoding     - the content transfer encoding
 * :size         - the size of the file in bytes
 * :charset      - the Charset as a String
-* :stream       - the underlying `HttpServerFileUpload` object, which is also a `ReadStream`
+* :basis        - the underlying `HttpServerFileUpload` object, which is also a `ReadStream`
 * :save-fn      - a single-arity fn that can be passed a path to save the file to disk

 Example: